D-Day’s 24 hours changed 20th century, and Europe, forever

 “So many dead.
 So many young men, young boys, killed on the spot,” he said.
 “It was difficult to see and absorb.”

-When containment failed, war in Europe erupted in 1939, and Hitler’s Nazis swarmed over much of the continent.
+When containment failed, war in Europe erupted again in 1939, and Hitler’s Nazis swarmed over much of the continent.
 They took Paris and were quickly at the Normandy coastline.
-Britain remained out of reach.
+Britain, across the English Channel, remained out of reach.

-The United States, which had slumbered into isolationism after its victory in World War I, entered World War II after the Japanese attacked Pearl Harbor on Dec.
+The United States, which had slumbered into isolationism after its victory in 1918, entered World War II after the Japanese attacked Pearl Harbor on Dec.
 7, 1941.
 Germany declared war on the U.S. in support of its ally.

 So before he knew what life was really about, Shay found himself in a hammock in the hold of the RMS Queen Elizabeth.
 He was sailing from New York to England, his final destination unknown.